 Defines mloc_author: a code for the person running mloc.
 This code will be written into the .datf file as the author of the location (“origin”) in the hypocenter record (MNF v1.3 format), and it will show up in the .summary file and perhaps some other output files.
 Maximum 8 characters, case-insensitive.
 The default value is ‘default’; it is highly recommended that all users of mloc set an author code for themselves.

 Defines the name of the file that is to be used as the master station file.
 This is only the name of the file, not the path.
-The master station file is expected to be found in the tables/stn subdirectory under the mloc working directory (see keyword WORKING_DIR).
+The master station file is expected to be found in the /mloc_working/tables/stn subdirectory.
 If necessary, the path can be changed in mloc.f90 and the program will need to be re-compiled.
 The default name of the master station file is master_stn.dat.
-The master station file is normally distributed with mloc.
+The master station file is distributed with mloc.
 Therefore, in a standard installation there is no need to use this keyword.

 Station information (i.e., stations codes, coordinates, etc) can be read in several formats that are distinguished by an integer value in the first column of the first line of the file.
 The integer 0 defines the format used for the master station file so even if the STATION_MASTER keyword is used to select a file other than the standard distribution, it must use the same format.
 Supplemental station files can use the master station file format.

 Defines the version of the Generic Mapping Tools (GMT) that will be used for plots.
 This keyword is needed during times of transition between major releases of GMT that effect plotting functions used by mloc.
-At this time the only acceptable argument (and the default) is ‘5’, i.e., GMT v5 is required.
-When mloc is updated to work with GMT v6 there will probably be a period of time when this keyword becomes relevant again.
+At this time the only allowable values are “5” and “6”.
+The default is ‘6’, i.e., GMT v6 is the expected GMT environment; GMT5 is deprecated.
+For now, a standard installation of mloc will still work with GMT5 for all plotting except topography in base maps, and there is a work-around by which that can still be made to work.

 Defines the operating system shell to be used in formulating GMT scripts.
 Supported arguments are csh and bash (default)’.